User Uploaded Audio

-This historic home is owned by the City of Roswell Georgia's Historic and Cultural Affairs Division and managed by Friends of Bulloch, Inc. The house museum features a unique children's museum room, which interprets the history of Bulloch Hall with the emphasis on the child's point of view.
+The historic home is owned by the City of Roswell Georgia's Historic and Cultural Affairs Division and managed by the Friends of Bulloch Hall.
+The house museum features a unique children's museum room, which interprets the history of Bulloch Hall with the emphasis on the child's point of view.
 The Friends of Bulloch Hall restores and preserves Bulloch Hall, as well as providing tours, educational programs, and other community events.
 Besides being on the list of National Register of Historic Places, Bulloch Hall also has more than 140 trees on the list of the Historic Tree Register.

 A Brief History of Bulloch Hall, Friends of Bulloch Hall.
 Accessed April 9th 2020. http://www.bullochhall.org/background.html.

 Bulloch Family History, Friends of Bulloch Hall.
 Accessed April 9th 2020. http://www.bullochhall.org/bulloch-family-history.html.